marait123/session-3/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.
+## Environemt Setup
+1. rename Example_Env file to .env file
+2. fill the variable in the .env file with their proper values for your setup

 ## Running the server